Concentration for random product formulas: Introduction

 First, let $n$ denote the number of system constituents, e.g., qubits.
 If the gate count $N$ obeys

 then, {with high probability}, a single realization of the random product formula approximates the ideal target unitary up to accuracy $\epsilon$ in operator norm.

 By the probabilistic method, this result also establishes, for the first first time, the \textit{existence} of product formulas whose gate count $N$ is independent of the number $L$ of terms in the Hamiltonian but depends on the system size $n$ instead.
 On the other hand, we cannot easily verify the quality of any given instance.

-In practice, we often wish to evolve a fixed input quantum state $\rho$, which may be arbitrary and unknown.
-This change in the problem statement has profound implications for randomized quantum simulation.
+In practice, we often wish to evolve a fixed input quantum state $\rho$, which may be arbitrary and unknown.This change in the problem statement has profound implications for randomized quantum simulation.
 With high probability, a random product formula with

 terms suffices to achieve an $\epsilon$-approximation $V_N \cdots V_1 \rho V_1^\dagger \cdots V_N^\dagger$ of the ideal time-evolved state $U \rho U^\dagger$ with respect to trace distance.
 Roughly speaking, this result implies that each input state has a set of product formulas that are $n$ times shorter than a ``general-purpose'' product formula that works for all input states simultaneously.
 Although the set of effective product formulas depends on the choice of state and observable, the formulas are all produced by the same randomized procedure.
 Remarkably, this procedure does not exploit any knowledge of the particular input state.